abrarShariar/Number-Converter-App/README.md

 # [Number-Converter-App] (http://abrarshariar.github.io/Number-Converter-App/)
 A Qt (C++) application for number conversion [decimal, hexaddecimal, binary, octal]

+**NOTE:** This repository contains only the release version of the app.
+Check out the [Source Code](https://github.com/abrarShariar/NumConverter) !!

 [Download the application](https://github.com/abrarShariar/NumberConverter-App/archive/master.zip)

 I know there are lots of tools available online for conversion between number system but I wanted to make a small and handy one for myself